shihern/developer-portfolio-blog/README.md

         svg: calendar
 ```
 #### Note:
-Put the relevant skills for the project under the `tags` section.
-The icon will be automatically populated based on the icon in the `skills` section. **Hugo WILL throw an error if the skill and icon is not found**
+Put the relevant skills for the project under the `tags` section. **Hugo WILL throw an error if the icon is not found**

 6. Enter your educational history
 ```yaml